 - Develop your skills.
 Work individually or with a private coach to hone your skills.
 Work on your areas of improvement, focusing on passing, striking, and trapping with both feet.
 Always seek to improve as a player, no matter what level you are currently at.

 - Play college soccer.
-The majority of professional players from the U.S. play college soccer, very few go straight to the pros after high school.
+Most professional players from the U.S. play college soccer, but very few go straight to the pros after high school.
 It is possible to get scouted from the D2 or D3 level, but you will have the most exposure at D1.

 - Express your interest.
 Let your college coaches know what your goals are for soccer post-college.
 If your college coaches know your aspirations, they can help you improve and search for opportunities.
 Many college coaches also have connections with current/ former pros, professional coaches, or soccer agents that may be able to help.

 - Keep your options open.
 It can be easy to get tunnel vision for professional soccer, just as many players do for D1 college soccer.
-While playing in the U.S. is great, you should also keep options open for professional teams around the world.
+While playing in the U.S. is great, you should keep options open for professional teams worldwide.
 The truth is that there are many different levels and leagues for professional soccer.

 - Attend tryouts.
 Once you have graduated from college, you can enter the draft for the MLS or NWSL.
-If you do not get drafted, or prefer other professional options, then you can attend open tryouts for professional teams.
+If you do not get drafted or prefer other professional options, you can attend open tryouts for professional teams.

 - Work with an agent.
 Trying to play professional soccer on your own is very difficult.
 Most coaches are not easy to contact.
-Working with a soccer agent can help you learn more about different professional options available to you and find the right fit.
+Working with a soccer agent can help you learn about different professional options and find the right fit.

 Ultimately, only 1% of soccer players will go professional.